CartoDB/CartoDB-basemaps/data/README.md

 ## Loading data
 ### Installing static data and coastlines
-1. run `node import_files.js` to import Natural Earth and Coastline data to your instance.
+1. Run `node import_files.js` to import Natural Earth and other static data.
 This requires your CartoDB instance have external internet connectivity.
-A total of about 750MB of space is required, of which 600MB is for coastline data.
+A total of about 150MB of space is required.
-2. TODO: Turn tables into sync tables with automatic sync for coastlines.
+2. Run `node import_sync.js` to import coastline data.
+This requires your CartoDB instance have external internet connectivity.
+A total of about 600MB of space is required.

 ### Importing OSM data
 1. Install imposm3, e.g. from [Imposm3 static releases](http://imposm.org/static/rel/) or [building from source](https://github.com/omniscale/imposm3).
 The machine with Imposm3 must have PostgreSQL access to your CartoDB instance.